MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/Document/English/TranslationGuide.md

 # JustAnotherTranslator Translation Guide

-This document will detail how to create and manage translation files for the JustAnotherTranslator plugin.
+This document will detail how to create and manage translation files for the JustAnotherTranslator(JAT) plugin.

 This guide is translated by AI.